den-wdi-1/rails-controllers-and-routes/README.md

 ## Demo - Creating routes in a Rails app (15 mins)

-First, Let's create a new rails app:
+First, let's create a new rails app:

 ```bash
 rails new routes_and_controllers